Software makes software (that makes software)

 My first job out of graduate school was making software and these days I shape way more bits than atoms.
 All this AI jazz has got me thinking: what do we do with an endless repeating generative medium that has indelible shape & form that can self-organize and adapt?
 Software used to be really hard to change, it took a lot of people a lot of time to hit the right buttons in the right order.

-And is it really soft–ware anymore?.
-It’s shapeable, changeable, shippable… I think there is some cool spooky action going on here & I am starting 2 pick up on a new vibe that is super fresh.
+And is it really soft–ware anymore?
+It’s shapeable, changeable, like water… I think there is some cool spooky action going on here & I am starting to pick up on a new vibe that is super fresh.
+As softwarians, we are making software that makes software, tools that make machines, that build bridges and connect hearts.
+That becomes a tool itself, the edifice upon which something else grows.
+Software that makes software that makes software.
+This is natural, instinctive, for reasons we can’t really understand (but it feels good, so right).

-- Bottleneck moves from hands → heart
+- Bottleneck moves from our hands → heart